Spring3/website/src/content/twitch-auto-points/index.md

   - ./extension2.png
 ---

-A tiny little browser extension to automatically gather channel points for you!
+Not that I cared for the channel points, but that button just kept appearing and was triggering me.
+So, instead of getting an existing one, I of course created this browser extension to automatically click it and gather the channel points for me!

+Spent a couple of weeks to save 2 seconds.
+Hey, but I learnt how extensions are made :)

 - Works in multiple tabs and windows at the same time.
 - Optimized for performance
 - Only works on twitch websites and gets automatically disabled on other websites
 - No data collection watsoever
+- Updated to work with the latest twitch UI

 <!-- ![twitch_icon](https://user-images.githubusercontent.com/4171202/77271211-61414c00-6cae-11ea-9b47-60ced4134735.gif) -->

 ## Install

-Get if rom the browser extension store:

 [Chrome Web Store](https://chrome.google.com/webstore/detail/twitch-auto-points/epdcapclkanflhcnialagecbkbpkbcbi)